shaklee/gae-app-template1/app/README.md

-# Spring Boot based Hello World app
+# Spring Boot based app template

-This sample shows how to run a [Spring Boot][spring-boot] application on [Google Cloud Platform][cloud-java].
+This is an app template for building a [Spring Boot][spring-boot] application on [Google Cloud Platform][cloud-java].
 It uses the [Google App Engine flexible environment][App Engine-flexible].